nodejs/corepack/README.md

 This command will retrieve the given package manager from the specified archive and will install it within the Corepack cache, ready to be used without further network interaction.

+## Environment Variables

+- `COREPACK_ENABLED` has no functional impact on Corepack itself; it's automatically being set in your environment by Corepack when it shells out to the underlying package managers, so that they can feature-detect its presence (useful for commands like `yarn init`).

 ## Contributing

 If you want to build corepack yourself things yourself, you can build the project like this: